 The school superintendent has excused them because they physically or mentally cannot go to school.

-They are working lawfully and regularly, and the parent agrees the child should not have to go to school or they are emancipated.
+They are working lawfully and regularly, and the parent agrees they should not have to go to school or they are emancipated.
 (Read Emancipation of Minors in Washington State.)

 They have already met graduation requirements.

 They get a “certificate of educational competence” by meeting certain requirements, including passing the GED.

 What about children who are 6 or 7?

 If a parent chooses to enroll them in school, they must go regularly unless one of these is true:

 The school district has temporarily excused the student.

 The parent dis-enrolls the child before the district serves them with a truancy petition.

 The child goes to school part-time for supplemental services.